 - Difficulty emptying your bladder, which may require a catheter

 - Urine leakage that may get worse

-- Failure, infection, or wearing away of the device that requires surgery to remove it
+- Failure or wearing away of the device that requires surgery to replace or remove it

 Before the Procedure

-Always tell your doctor or nurse what drugs you are taking, including over-the-counter medications, herbs and supplements that you buy without a prescription.
+Always tell your provider what medicines you are taking.
+Also let the provider know about the over-the-counter medicines, herbs and supplements that you bought without a prescription.

 During the days before the surgery:

 - You may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.